Bill Killefer: Career statistics

 In a thirteen-year major league career, Killefer played in 1,035 games, accumulating 751 hits in 3,150 at bats for a .238 career batting average along with 4 home runs and 240 runs batted in.
 He had a career fielding percentage of .977.
 While he was not a powerful hitter, he possessed a strong throwing arm and a talent for working with pitchers.
 Killefer led National League catchers in fielding percentage four consecutive seasons from 1916 to 1919.
 He also led the league three times in putouts, assists and in baserunners caught stealing.
 Killefer caught 115 shutouts in his career, ranking him 16th all-time among major league catchers.

 Killefer's reputation as a defensive standout is enhanced because of the era in which he played.
 In the Deadball Era, catchers played a huge defensive role, given the large number of bunts and stolen base attempts, as well as the difficulty of handling the spitball pitchers who dominated pitching staffs.
-Richard Kendall of the Society for American Baseball Research devised an unscientific study that ranked Killefer as the most dominating fielding catcher in major league history.
+Richard Kendall of the Society for American Baseball Research devised a study that ranked Killefer as the most dominating fielding catcher in major league history.

 Managing and coaching career

 After his playing career ended, Killefer continued as manager of the Cubs until he was fired after 75 games in 1925.
 He was hired by St. Louis Cardinals manager Rogers Hornsby as a coach for the 1926 season.
 The Cardinals went on to win the 1926 World Series with Killefer receiving credit for his help with the pitching staff.
-In 1927, he was hired by the St. Louis Browns as a coach, and became their manager in 1930.
+In 1927, he was hired by the St. Louis Browns as a coach, and he became their manager in 1930.
 Killefer enjoyed little success as the Browns' manager, never finishing above fifth place as the depression-era team had cut its payroll significantly.
 He was fired in 1933 and took two years off from organised baseball.

 Killefer accepted a role as manager for the Sacramento Solons in the Pacific Coast League, leading them to a first-place finish in 1937.
 He later coached for the Brooklyn Dodgers and managed the minor league Milwaukee Brewers.
 His managerial record was 524–622 (.457) in nine seasons.
 Killefer's last on-the-field position in the major leagues was as a coach for the 1942 Philadelphia Phillies.
 He also served as a scout for the Cleveland Indians, the Phillies and the Dodgers.
 As a scout for the Indians, Killefer was involved in the signing of Larry Doby in 1947 (the American League's first black player).
 Killefer was credited with helping the development of such catching standouts as Bob O'Farrell, Gabby Hartnett, Rick Ferrell, and Walker Cooper.

 He died in Elsmere, Delaware, at age 72.
 His brother, Red Killefer, was also a major league baseball player.
 Political economist Nancy Killefer is a granddaughter.